 If we had time we would probably grab the laptops and the external hard drive and our first aid kits.

-Incidentally we also have electronic copies of those documents on our laptops, backed up on our external hard drive and e-mailed to ourselves.
-Both our parents also have copies.
+Incidentally, we also have electronic copies of those documents on our laptops, backed up on our external hard drive and e-mailed to ourselves.
+Both of our parents also have copies.

 Pack a bag

 Last summer people also had a bag packed with some basics that would keep them going until they got to wherever they were going.
 The reality is that this is definitely a good idea for critical situations but I know I wouldn’t have the wherewithal to keep a case up to date with clothes that fit the Things etc.

 Some people routinely keep cash in their houses in case of an emergency.
 We have never done this but those that do commonly keep enough (maybe in USD or another strong currency) to purchase flights for the whole family.